alphateamhackers/ath-typescript-boilerplate/README.md

-# Boilerplate for standalone & lightweight web component
+# Boilerplate for standalone & lightweight typescript component

 ## Intro
-This repository contains a minimal set of code required to create your own web component.
+This repository contains a minimal set of code required to create your own typescript application.
 It does not depend on any frameworks.
-One example can be found in /ExampleComponent.ts.
+No global dependencies are required!

 ## Install
 ```